aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-12-0/_index.md

 options.LoadFilter = new Aspose.Cells.LoadFilter(Aspose.Cells.LoadDataFilterOptions.All & ~Aspose.Cells.LoadDataFilterOptions.Chart);

-// Load a template file by passing file path as well as instance of LoadOptions class
+// Load a template file by passing the file path as well as the instance of LoadOptions class

 var book = new Aspose.Cells.Workbook(dir + "sample.xlsx", options);

 {{< /highlight >}}

 Following code loads only the cell data (along with formulas) and formatting from an existing spreadsheet.